FREE MENTAL HEALTH ASSESSMENT. start here

 It’s also associated with elevated anxiety, a higher risk of perceiving negative emotions in other people and greater variability in positive emotions.

 These emotional effects of childhood trauma may make it more difficult for you to form romantic relationships, friendships and other relationships as an adult.
+Parents with PTSD may struggle with how they form relationships with their children, for example.

 You may find that you feel more hesitant to trust other people and become emotionally close to them, or you might feel anxious about being rejected — common issues that can make developing meaningful relationships more difficult.